4. The practical application of oneness, 4:1-6:9

 mia pistiV (iV ewV) "one faith" - Either, "one faith" means "the same body of belief", or "the same means of salvation", ie., by grace through faith in Christ.

-pantwn "of all" - [one God and Father] of all.
-The genitive is adjectival, expressing subordination; "over all"; "God and Father over all.
+pantwn "of all" - [one = same god and father] of all.
+The genitive is adjectival, idiomatic, expressing subordination; "over all"; "God and Father over all.
 He is over all ....."
 Paul concludes his list with an ascription of praise to God for his providence.
 Yet, is this providence over "all" people (masculine) or over "all" things (neuter)?
-If "all people", the sense is most likely of God's providential care over all believers rather than all humanity.
+If "all people", the sense is most likely of God's providential care over all believers, rather than all humanity.
 The en, "in all", properly applies to believers and not all humanity; "in union with all believers."
 We should also note that the New Testament often uses "all" in the sense of "all believers."
 If "all things", the sense is of God's providential care of the cosmos.

-epi + gen. "over" - Expressing influence; God's sovereign authority over all believers.
+epi + gen. "over" - over [all].
+Expressing influence; God's sovereign authority over all believers.

-dia + gen. "through [all]" - through, by means of [all].
+dia + gen. "through [all]" - through, by means of [all and in all].
 Instrumental, expressing means.
 God "accomplishes his purposes through the instruments of believers", Hoehner.

 ii] Paul now appeals for diversity in unity, and this for maturity, v7-16: a) The giving of gifts of ministry, v7.
 Paul has made the point that there is an integral unity in the Christian fellowship.
 This is based on the commonality of our faith - the same God, etc. He now introduces the idea of unity in diversity.
 The diversity has to do with the diverse gifts of the Spirit.

-de "but" - but, and.
-Possibly adversative as Paul moves from unity to diversity, although as a new subject it may be intended as a transitional connective marking a step in the argument and therefore not translated.
+de "but" - but/and.
+Transitional connective marking a step in the argument and therefore not translated.
 Paul now qualifies the unity possessed of believers by identifying the diversity that exists within unity.
 Unity does not mean uniformity.

-ekastw/ dat. adj. "to each" - [grace was given according to the measure of the gift] to each [one].
+ekastw/ dat. adj. "to each" - to each [one].
 Dative of indirect object / interest, emphatic by position.

 hJmwn gen. pro. "one of us" - of us.
 The genitive is adjectival, partitive, as NIV.